altfish/nightvision/README.md

     it is easily detectable by other night vision goggles that are sensitive to the IR spectrum.
 Since stealth is not a project goal, this is not a concern to me.

+  - portability:
+    While the mechanical design is not a primary focus in this project, I do want it to be portable and relativly compact to simulate practical use case in aformentioned applications of night vision systems.

   - live vision stream:
     I want to implement wireless streaming from pi --> computer.